itissakshi/itissakshi/README.md

-<h1 align="center">Hello 👋, I'm Sakshi 👩‍💻</h1>
+<h1 align="center" text-decoration="none">Hello 👋, I'm Sakshi 👩‍💻</h1>
-<h3 align="center">I'm a passionate full-stack developer with a creative twist.I love building applications and solving problems using a wide range of technologies.
+<p align="center"><b>I'm a passionate full-stack developer with a creative twist.I love building applications and solving problems using a wide range of technologies.
 I'm always exploring new tools and frameworks to stay at the cutting edge of technology.Beyond coding, I have a keen eye for design.
-I enjoy crafting intuitive and visually appealing user interfaces that create delightful user experiences.</h3>
+I enjoy crafting intuitive and visually appealing user interfaces that create delightful user experiences.</b></p>

 ## 💻 About Me